 Got questions?
 We’ve got answers.

-For cremation-only arrangements, we use either a basic cardboard coffin or an MDF coffin, which is made from compressed wood fibres.
-At this time, we do not offer other coffin options for our cremation-only service.
+For Bare Cremation or cremation-only without service, we use either a basic cardboard coffin or an MDF coffin made from compressed wood fibres.
+At this time, we do not offer other coffin options for our cremation-only arrangement.

-Bare is one of the largest independent funeral directors in Australia, performing more than 7,000 funerals annually.
-Bare, and our partners, are registered or licensed as per each state’s local guidelines and regulations for Funeral Directors.
-We're ISO certified, have more than 2,400 5 Star Reviews, and have featured in a number of media stories for the difference we're making in the industry.
+Bare is one of the largest independent funeral directors in Australia, having supported over 40,000 families to date.
+Bare and our partners are registered or licensed as per each state’s local guidelines and regulations for Funeral Directors.
+We're ISO certified, have more than 3,000 5 Star Reviews, and have featured in a number of media stories for the difference we're making in the industry.

 We’ve seen those reports too – it’s exactly why we started Bare.
 As our customer reviews show, we’ve committed our lives and our company to providing the highest level of care in the industry.
 Our team have come from all walks of life, drawn to the purpose of doing right by families going through an incredibly difficult period.
 It’s also important to note that we use the many of the same crematoriums, mortuaries and transfer vehicles as “premium” funeral homes – we’re affordable simply because we don’t charge you for the things that you don’t need.